 - Allocate original acquisition costs

-The taxation of hardforks therefore depends on each individual case.
-Our experienced tax lawyers will be happy to examine your specific situation and assist you with your income tax return.
+The taxation of hardforks in Germany therefore depends on each individual case.
+Our experienced tax lawyers and tax advisors will be happy to examine your specific situation and assist you with your income tax return.

-Would you like to know how your tokens from a Hardfork are to be assessed for tax purposes in Germany?
-You do not know the tax consequences of selling cryptocurrency created by a Hardfork?
-Your contact persons for all questions concerning the taxation of ledger splits are
+Would you like to know how your tokens from a hardfork are to be assessed for tax purposes in Germany?
+You do not know the tax consequences of selling cryptocurrency created by a hardfork?
+Our advisors for all questions concerning the taxation of ledger splits are happy to help.

 We will gladly assist you with advice and support for questions regarding the taxation of cryptocurrencies in Germany.
-The easiest way to reach us is by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).
+The easiest way to reach us is by e-mail (firstname.lastname@example.org), by phone (+49 69 76 75 77 80) or via our contact form for the taxation of cryptocurrencies.